petermr/openVirus/OVERVIEW.md

 ***particularly relevant to the EU Hackathon this weekend.***

 # Vision
-Everyone , **not just experts**, wants access to the scientific literature.
-We hide the complexity and provide simple quick methods of finding millions of relevant documents.
+Everyone , **not just experts**, wants and needs access to the scientific/medical literature.
+This project makes it simple.
+We provide quick methods of finding millions of relevant documents and extracting the relevant knowledge

+## EU Hackathon

+.
 Our system (ContentMine's `getpapers` and `AMI`.
 # Methodology
 # Goals
 We want to know **your** problems, to see how the literature can help.
 Two existing examples: